OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

     cd ~
     apt-get install mysql-server
+    mysql
+    ALTER USER 'root'@'localhost' IDENTIFIED BY 'newPassword';
+    FLUSH PRIVILEGES;
+    exit

-During the install process, you might be prompted to create a password for the root MySQL user.
-If prompted, take note of the password you set as it will be needed later.
+In the above command, replace **newPassword** with something secure.
+This will be the password for the MySQL root user.
+Make sure to take note of the password you set because it will be needed later.

 ## Configure Tomcat to use More Memory
 By default, Tomcat uses a very small amount of memory.
 This is usually not enough memory to run OneBusAway.
 To fix this, run the following commands: